 Each class teacher creates a POP quiz at the end of each unit to see if the children have understood the objectives taught.
 This is coupled with observations from the class teacher in lessons and as well as scrutinising work in books.
-During each unit, class teachers prepare an assessment experiment lesson where the children will have the opportunity to work scientifically (both individually and collaboratively).
+During each unit, class teachers provide opportunities for the children to enquire and work scientifically.
 These are designed to allow the children to explain, demonstrate and/or describe what is taking place.
 Key questions are prepared by the teacher to encourage scientific vocabulary when the children are answering.
 This oral response may be recorded in written form, recorded with audio devices or scribed by adults in order to show evidence.